scottish-government-design-system/designsystem.gov.scot/components/grid-navigation/index.md

 ---

 ## About this component
-Grid navigation is a pattern that lays out category items in rows of 3.
+Grid navigation is a pattern that lays category items out in rows and columns.
+The number of category items in each row is dependant on the user's viewport size.
+This form of navigation uses screen space more efficiently than list navigation.

 ## Components related to this
 * Category item – a component that makes up second level navigation pages, along with category header